Whatever you call it, it's Country's all-time most requested recipe.

 “As soon as the bread cooled enough to cut, we were lavishly smearing butter on the warm slices.
 And broad smiles all around the table proved the results were well worth the work.
 Some things never change.”

-If Doris and her recipe inspires you, too, tell us about it below, in the “comments” section.
+If Doris and her recipe inspire you, too, tell us about it below, in the “comments” section.

 Doris Musick, Cleveland, Virginia